 Do You Have a Personal Injury Case?

-Not every accident will result in a personal injury claim.
-You will need to be able to show that someone else was responsible for your accident, and that you suffered damages as a result.
-The value of your personal injury case depends on a variety of facts, all of which are unique to you, your injury, and your case.
+Only some accidents will result in a personal injury claim.
+However, you will need to be able to show that someone else was responsible for your accident and that you suffered damages as a result.
+The value of your Durham personal injury case depends on various facts, which are unique to you, your injury, and your case.

 Important questions to consider include: